d3v1l1989/Followarr/README.md

 ## ✨ Features

 ### Discord Commands
-- 🔔 `/follow <show name>`
-  - Follow a TV show to receive notifications
+- 🔔 `/follow <show name>` - Follow a TV show to receive notifications
-  - Rich embed with show details:
-    - Show poster
-    - Overview
-    - Network info
-    - First aired date
-    - Current status

-- 🚫 `/unfollow <show name>`
-  - Unfollow a TV show
+- 🚫 `/unfollow <show name>` - Unfollow a TV show
-  - Confirmation message with show details
-  - Visual feedback with show poster

-- 📋 `/list`
-  - View all your followed shows
+- 📋 `/list` - View all your followed shows
-  - Clean, organized display

-- 📅 `/calendar`
-  - View upcoming episodes for your followed shows
+- 📅 `/calendar` - View upcoming episodes for your followed shows
-  - Organized by month and date
-  - Summary of total episodes
-  - Next episode information
-  - Statistics about your followed shows

 ### Notifications
 Receive detailed Discord DMs when new episodes are available:
-- 🆕 Show title and episode info
+- Show title, episode info, and summary
-- 📺 Season and episode numbers
+- Season and episode numbers
-- 📝 Episode summary
-- 📅 Air date
+- Air date and show poster
-- 🖼️ Show poster from TVDB
-- 📊 Show status
+- Show status and timestamp
-- ⌚ Timestamp

 ---